 There is evidence for sex-specific differences in the diagnosis, phenotype and therapeutic response of COPD [6, 7].
 With regard to non-pharmacological interventions, a Swedish register study found that women had higher utilization rates for education programs and contact with a physiotherapist or dietician [8].
 Furthermore, Watson et al. reported, that women were more likely to receive smoking cessation advice [9].

 In Germany, data on the pharmacological treatment of COPD [10] as well on the utilization of general healthcare services independent from COPD (e.g. doctor visits, hospital stays, rehabilitation measures) has been investigated [11, 12].
 However, data on the uptake of specific guideline-recommended non-pharmacological interventions is lacking.
-The present analysis aimed to provide data on the use of recommended, COPD-specific, non-pharmacological interventions according to sex and GOLD groups A-D. A secondary aim was to identify determinants of utilization and to explore the association between recommendation by a physician and use.
+The present analysis aimed to provide data on the use of recommended, COPD-specific, non-pharmacological interventions according to sex and GOLD groups A-D. A secondary aim was to identify determinants of utilization and to explore the association between recommendation by a physician and utilization of interventions.

 Material and methods